ViscousTests/website/content/docs/mind/creativity.md

 Being "Determinant" as described by Peter Thiel in [You Are Not a Lottery](https://www.youtube.com/watch?v=iZM_JmZdqCw) may help with this.

+### Being Unreasonable

+One (unpolished) thought I've had is that being "unreasonable" could help with creativity.
+By unreasonable, I mean **not** considering all possibilities, ignoring objectively better optimizations, and ignoring people's good opinions when in the process of creating.
+I've found for myself that, although this consideration in theory makes for a better end result, it can fracture the strong focus on a vision that is required to make something at all.
+Or it can warp the vision into something that is "better", but actually different to the point where the original vision is unfulfilled in some way.

 ## See Also